adityapandey97/adityapandey97/README.md

 👋 Hello, world!

 I am a first-year B.Tech IT student, eager to dive deep into the vast ocean of technology.
-My current skill set includes a solid foundation in C, Python, and Java.
+My current skill set includes a solid foundation in C,C++, Python, and Java.
 I'm passionate about coding, problem-solving, and continually expanding my knowledge.

 🌱 Learning and Growing